supplychainproject/supplychainproject.github.io/README.md

 * License - information that identifies how an artifact can be used.
 * Integrity - information that allows verifying that a received artifact is free from tampering during transmission.

-The Supply Chain Project defines a specification for the exchange of artifacts and metadata between producers and consumers.
+The Supply Chain Quality project defines a specification for the exchange of artifacts and metadata between producers and consumers.

 ## Artifact and Metadata Stores

-Artifact and metadata stores manage storage, query and distribution of artifacts and metadata.
+Artifact and metadata stores allow query and distribution of artifacts.
 Examples of artifact and metadata stores include the following:

 *   Source code repositories
 *   Application, container, package and artifact stores, registries and repositories
 *   Software metadata providers (e.g.[Software Heritage metadata](https://www.softwareheritage.org/2019/05/28/mining-software-metadata-for-80-m-projects-and-even-more/), [Clearly Defined](https://clearlydefined.io/), [Go checksum database](https://go.googlesource.com/proposal/+/master/design/25530-sumdb.md))
 *   Installed package databases (e.g. RPMDB)

-The Supply Chain Project provides a certification program for artifact and metadata stores to implement Supply Chain Project artifact and metadata exchange specifications.
+The Supply Chain Project provides a certification program for artifact and metadata stores implementing the Supply Chain Quality artifact and metadata exchange specifications.

 ## Policy

 Policy describes requirements for artifact consumption, including the following:

+*   Allowed producers
+*   Allowed licenses
-*   Allowed identities, producers, materials, creation environments and licenses.
+*   Allowed build environments and configurations
+*   Required security steps (e.g. scanning)
-*   Required certifications (e.g. quality, security, integrity)
+*   Required certifications (e.g. SDL, industry audits)
 *   Expected order of steps in the chain (e.g. to prevent man in the middle attacks)

-Examples of policy specifications today:

-*   In-toto sub-layout
-*   [Kritis](https://github.com/grafeas/kritis) policy specification for Kubernetes applications

-Examples of policy implementations today:

-*   [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/) (part of Open Policy Agent - OPA)
-*   Kritis [reference implementation](https://github.com/grafeas/kritis/blob/master/docs/install.md) (against Google Cloud Container Analysis API)
-*   Linux build system (internal policies)

 ## Artifact Clients